Personnel records shed light on four Minneapolis police officers charged in George Floyd's death

 His file shows he attended the University of Minnesota, Minneapolis Community & Technical College and Monroe College, and is conversational in Russian.

-Kueng’s work history includes a job as security monitor at the University of Minnesota, and working in loss prevention at Macy’s.
-He also worked at Target, and coached youth baseball and soccer at the Brooklyn Center Community Center.
+Kueng's work history includes a job as security monitor at the University of Minnesota and working in loss prevention at Macy's.
+He also worked at Target, and he coached youth baseball and soccer at the Brooklyn Center Community Center.